Discover Julian Duval’s Personal Botanic Garden

 Welwitschia mirabilis

 One of Julian's oddball tropical trees is Ficus auriculata, native to Nepal, China and Southeast Asia.
 Grows to 24 feet with oval leaves 15 inches in diameter.
-Large, donut-shaped, inedible figs cluster along trunk and branches.
+Large, donut-shaped, inedible figs cluster along the trunk and branches.

 See more in the gallery below, all ID'd.